DALPy-Developers/Github-Scraping/README.md

 Suppose we have `extra_directory` set to `assignment1_moss`.
 Then the scraper will create `assignment1_moss/ChamiLamelas_Tufts`.
 Once that is done, the scraper will run `extra_work`. `extra_work` takes three parameters:

-1. The filepath to the downloaded record folder (e.g. `collection_root/ChamiLamelas_Tufts/COMP15/assignment1`).
+1. The filepath to the downloaded record folder (e.g. `collection_root/ChamiLamelas_Tufts`).
 2. The filepath to the created extra directory (e.g. `assignment1_moss/ChamiLamelas_Tufts`).
+3. The current query that was used in the download of the respective record folder.
-3. `extra_work_args` which is a dictionary of additional arguments specified in the configuration file.
+4. `extra_work_args` which is a dictionary of additional arguments specified in the configuration file.

 By default `extra_work` does nothing, in which case the user will need to go into `collection_root/ChamiLamelas_Tufts/COMP15/assignment1` and copy the appropriate files into `assignment1_moss/ChamiLamelas_Tufts` in preparation for future `MOSS` jobs.

 However, one can make an `extra_work` Python function that copies some specific files from `collection_root/ChamiLamelas_Tufts/COMP15/assignment1` to `assignment1_moss/ChamiLamelas_Tufts`.
-For example, one could copy files from directories that contain some target files.
-For instance, suppose we know `assignment1` has a file `A.cpp`.
-Our `extra_work` could supply `A.cpp` in `extra_work_args` and then copy over all files from a directory that contains an instance of `A.cpp`.
-This provides a way of "finding" a student's actual submission for the assignment of interest if they have a very full GitHub repository.
+For example, one could copy over files from any folder that has one file in it containing the provided query.
+This provides a way of "finding" a student's actual submission for the assignment of interest if they have a very full GitHub repository (e.g. containing all their Tufts coursework).

 Note, if `extra_directory` exists and has any contents, none of those contents are modified.
 By default, no extra directories are created.